avritiagarwal/JumpcloudAssignment/README.md

 4. After all dependencies are downloaded goto testng.xml
 5. Execute testng.xml
 6. Check Report index.html in JumpcloudAssignment/test-output/old/Practice Suite/
-7. Please run report in browser to check execution status.I have added my execution report as well.
+7. Please run report in browser to check execution status.
 8. You might see failed cases in report but those are for test cases that are failing because of bugs .

 Link to Execute Maven through command Prompt